 - You are protected from financial loss if your tenant suffers unexpected financial hardship.
-Once the participant reports a change in income along with all supporting documentation, HCVP will conduct a reexamination of the households income.
+Once the participant reports a change in income along with all supporting documentation, HCVP will conduct a reexamination of the household’s income.
 Once verified, the subsidy payment is increased to compensate for the tenant’s decrease in income.

-- Who can get a Housing Choice Voucher?
+- 3. Who can get a Housing Choice Voucher?

 The program assists mostly very low-income families in the City of Baltimore.
 The program takes families from its waiting list, determines the amount of assistance they will receive, and issues them a Voucher to locate housing.
-The voucher term is for 60 days with additional time available when requested as a reasonable accommodation for a person with a disability or any other mitigating circumstances.
+The voucher term is for 90 days with additional time available when requested as a reasonable accommodation for a person with a disability or any other mitigating circumstances.

-- How does the HCVP work for a family?
+- 4. How does the HCVP work for a family?

-- How do I find a family with a Housing Choice Voucher?
+- 5. How do I find a family with a Housing Choice Voucher?

-- How is the unit size determined?
+- 6. How is the unit size determined?

 The unit size is determined by age, gender and the number of family members in the household.
-Landlords should verify, that the unit size listed on the voucher matches the bedroom size of their unit before accepting the family.
+Landlords should verify that the unit size listed on the voucher matches the bedroom size of their unit before accepting the family.
 All units are subjected to HABC approval.

-- I have selected a tenant, what is the next step?
+- 7. I have selected a tenant, what is the next step?

-- How much can I charge for rent?
+- 8. How much can I charge for rent?

 Landlords determine the asking rental price for a unit; however, the rent must be reasonable compared to other units of similar size, location, quality, and type.
 HCVP will make a determination as to the reasonableness of the proposed rent in relation to comparable units available for lease in the private unassisted market.
 If the rent is not affordable because the family share would be more than 40% of the family’s monthly adjusted income, HCVP will negotiate with the owner to reduce the rent for the family so it is in compliance with HUD guidelines.

-- If HCVP cannot approve the rent amount requested, can the tenant pay the difference?
+- 9. If HCVP cannot approve the rent amount requested, can the tenant pay the difference?

 The requested contract rent must be approved by the HABC.
 Families may not pay a rent share greater that the amount determined by the HABC.
-Side deals between the landlord and family are illegal, and could result in the family being terminated and the landlord disbarred, suspended or subject to a limited denial of participation.
+Side deals between the landlord and family are illegal and could result in the family being terminated and the landlord disbarred, suspended or subject to a limited denial of participation.

-- Does HCVP pay security deposits?
+- 10. Does HCVP pay security deposits?

-- How much rent does the tenant pay?
+- 11. How much rent does the tenant pay?

 The amount of rent paid by HCVP families is determined by a number of factors.
 Typically, tenants pay 30% of their adjusted income towards the rent.
-The Adjusted income is the household’s gross income minus all HUD approved deductions.
+The Adjusted Income is the household’s gross income minus all HUD approved deductions.

-- Am I required to register my rental property with Baltimore City?
+- 12. Am I required to register my rental property with Baltimore City?

-- When will I get paid?
+- 13. When will I get paid?

 After the unit has been inspected and approved and the rent agreed upon, a HAP Contract will be signed.
 This contract, which is executed between HABC and the landlord, explains the responsibilities of each party under the program rules.
 The contract will also indicate how much rent the participant is responsible for paying and how much rent will be paid by the HABC.

 Payments are disbursed monthly, with the primary check run for the 1st of the month distribution.
 Landlords participating in the program are required to receive rental payments by direct deposit.

-- What if my tenant does not pay their portion of the rent?
+- 14. What if my tenant does not pay their portion of the rent?

 If a tenant does not pay their portion of the rent, it is the landlord’s obligation to dispute the issue in District Court by filing a failure to pay rent complaint.
 If the landlord receives a judgment, it should be forwarded to HCVP where it will be verified for accuracy.
-Once a judgment is verified and the tenant has not satisfied the judgment, HABC will start the process of terminating the participant from the HCVP.
+Once a judgment is verified and the tenant has not satisfied the judgment, HABC may start the process of terminating the participant from the HCVP.
 If the participant requests an informal hearing to dispute their termination from the HCVP, HCVP will notify both parties of the day, date and time of the informal hearing.

 Landlords can only request one rent increase in a 12-month period.

-- How do I change my address and/or telephone number?
+- 16. How do I change my address and/or telephone number?

-- What if the tenant damages my unit?
+- 17. What if the tenant damages my unit?

-- Can I evict a HCVP participant?
+- 18. Can I evict a HCVP participant?

 Yes, Landlords must perform evictions in accordance with state and local laws.

-- What should I do if my tenant vacates the unit and leaves their belongings in my property?
+- 19. What should I do if my tenant vacates the unit and leaves their belongings in my property?

 The landlord should seek legal advice on how to proceed and notify HABC.
 If the tenant has moved from the unit and left behind their belongings, you must pursue legal action to have the items removed.
 HABC is prohibited from issuing a HAP if the participant vacates the unit without notice or HABC authorization.
 The landlord should conduct periodic inspections of the unit to ensure the family continues to reside in the unit.

-- What should I do if my tenant moves out of the unit without notice?
+- 20. What should I do if my tenant moves out of the unit without notice?

 The landlord should seek legal advice on how to proceed and notify HABC.
 If the tenant fails to return the keys to the unit, you must pursue legal action to regain possession.
 HABC is prohibited from issuing a HAP if the participant vacates the unit without notice or HABC authorization.
 The landlord should conduct periodic inspections of the unit to ensure the family continues to reside in the unit.

-- What are the Inspectors looking for when conducting HQS inspections?
+- 21. What are the Inspectors looking for when conducting HQS inspections?

-- What should I do if my tenant does not allow me access into the unit to repair HQS deficiencies?
+- 22. What should I do if my tenant does not allow me access into the unit to repair HQS deficiencies?

-The landlord should notify HABC, review the lease and/or seek legal advice on how to proceed.
+The landlord should notify HABC, review and enforce the lease and/or seek legal advice on how to proceed.
 The tenant’s failure to allow the landlord access to the assisted unit to make HQS repairs is a violation of family obligations and may result in the participant being referred for termination in the HCV Program.
 Additionally, the landlord should treat a HCVP tenant just like he would an unassisted tenant.

-- How often are units inspected?
+- 23. How often are units inspected?

-- What is a Payment Abatement?
+- 24. What is a Payment Abatement?

 When it has been determined that a unit on the program fails to meet housing quality standards, the owner will be responsible for completing the necessary repair(s) in the time period specified by HABC.
 If the repairs are not completed within the time period specified, the assistance payment to the owner will be abated (Housing Assistance Payments suspended) and recover overpayments for the time the unit did not comply with HQS.
 The owner must notify HABC when violations have been corrected to schedule a new inspection date.
 Upon passing, the HAP will be reinstated from the date the unit passes inspection.
 HABC will not issue retroactive payments during the time the unit did not comply with HQS.

-- I recently purchased or sold a property that has an active HCVP HAP contract.
+- 25. I recently purchased or sold a property that has an active HCVP HAP contract.
 What should I do?